thingsSDK/guides.thingssdk.com/flasher.js/getting_started.md

 First things first: head over to the [Flasher.js releases page](https://github.com/thingsSDK/flasher.js/releases) and download the latest version.
 We have lots of options for you - you can run Flasher.js on Linux, Mac, and Windows (both 32bit and 64bit).
 You can even compile the source yourself if you're feeling brave.

-On Windows, you'll be downloading the binary directly, so you can just move it where you'd like it.
+On Windows, you'll be downloading an installer, once it's downloaded, open it and it'll install in your Start Menu.
 On a Mac, you'll be downloading a disk image (.dmg) file.
 Double-click it and drag the Flasher.js icon over to your Applications folder.
 If you're on Linux, you'll be downloading a Debian package (.deb).
 Double-click it to install.

 ## Step 2: Install Drivers (if required)